 Pop-ups have been configured with a custom expression that provides additional information to explore and interpret errors identified in a dirty area.
 In addition, the Error Inspector pane can be used to perform quality assurance workflows and review errors.

 There are several attribute fields in the dirty areas table that are used to identify and work with errors using a pop-up expression or the Error Inspector pane.
 This information is consumed by the pop-up and Error Inspector pane to help you understand and manage error scenarios.

 In addition to the attributes in the dirty areas table, the pop-up expression and Error Inspector table contain the following:

 Error(s)—Provides a human readable error number and description.

 For example, a record with the Error code of 10 would display in Error(s) as 10: Invalid connectivity - The edges are different subtypes and cannot connect.

 The pop-up expression displays an additional attribute to provide a description of the Status field:

-Status Description—Provides additional information about the operation that created the dirty area.For example, a record with the Status value of 9 would display a Status Description of 1:Inserted/Update feature, 8:Feature error in a situation where the feature in error was modified.
+Status Description—Provides additional information about the operation that created the dirty area.For example, a record with the Status value of 9 would display a Status Description of 1:Inserted/Updated feature, 8:Feature error in a situation in which the feature in error was modified.

 Error attributes in the dirty areas table